World: get ready for a delicious cup of tea from Malawi!

 Satemwa Tea Malawi

 Satemwa Tea Estate is a Malawian SME that was founded in 1923.
 The company produces quality teas and has an undeniably sustainable character.
 Satemwa was the first Malawian tea company to be awarded a Fair Trade certificate!
 As well as this, the company has also achieved Rainforest Alliance and UTZ certification.
 It has emerged as a pioneer in the area of CSR (Corporate Social Responsibility) in Malawi.
 Satemwa has stimulated the employment of women and manages its own hospital and school for employees (and their children) and the population of the surrounding communities.
+With more than 1,300 employees - 800 more in the harvest season - the tea company creates a lot of jobs and plays a role in the Malawian economy that cannot be underestimated.
 Plus, every year, Satemwa supports 130 students in higher education through awarded study grants.
 Finally, it is also a corporate member of the UN Global Compact.
 Talk about a sustainable pioneer!

 Satemwa has developed a ‘direct trade partnership’ with the Msuwadzi Small Holder Tea Growers Association.
 For ten years, Satemwa has worked closely with the group of 198 independent tea farmers (92 of whom are women) in the production of Speciality Teas.
 This collaboration led to the association, under the guidance of Satemwa, being Fair Trade, Rainforest Alliance and UTZ certified.
 A so-called out grower manager from Satemwa trains the members of the association in innovative picking techniques, production techniques and capacity development.
 The collaboration has led to the establishment of the tea brand YAMBA tea that is sold in Malawi and neighbouring countries.